Owenliu50377/Owenliu50377.github.io/_pages/about.md

 + Conducted the Chi-Square test to test the independence among attributes
 + Provided Python scripts to process the business queries automatically with the MySQL to Python connector

+## 💻 Data Analyst Intern at Whale Cloud Technology (2021.06 ~ 2021.09)

 # Projects

+## China Merchandise Bank Fintech Contest (Rank 140/2000)

++ Built an Intelligent Agent for investment research based on LangChain, RAG and LLM （OpenAI Embeddings） to accomplish tasks such as parsing and understanding fund announcement data from separate report files.
+This Agent is able to answer the users' question muiltimodelly such as plot figures.

-## Stock Prediction Based on ARIMA, XGboosting and Prophet (2024.05)
+## Stock Price Prediction Based on ARIMA, XGboosting and Prophet (2024.05)